This guide explains data-driven decision making (DDDM), a process for deciding on a course of action based on data.

 - Chapters 3–5 cover the steps for implementing DDDM: collecting and analyzing data; communicating results; and refining processes, organizations, or systems.

-The guide features practical tools that can be adapted and used in various settings.
-Self-assessment questions are provided to facilitate reflection and help determine readiness to move on to subsequent steps.
-The appendix includes references, resources, a glossary of terms, and examples of memorandums of understanding, confidentiality agreements, and other materials you can adapt as part of DDDM activities.
+The guide features practical tools that can be adapted for various settings and self-assessment questions to facilitate reflection and determine readiness to move on to subsequent steps.
+The appendix includes references, resources, a glossary, and examples of memorandums of understanding, confidentiality agreements, and other materials.

 For an introduction to DDDM, see the accompanying video series.